-The key is to have a good plan, communicate with us timely, and give yourself enough time to prepare!
+The key to a successful screening of In the Name of Confucius film is to have a good plan, communicate with us timely, and give yourself enough time to prepare!

 Choose a location that facilitates your screening and is easy for people to get to.
-You can host a screening at any location, e.g. governments, universities, high schools, educational institutions and organizations, corporate offices, libraries, community centres, local theatres, bookstores, and even your living room!
+You can host a screening at any location.
+To achieve the best social impact, we recommend to host screenings at parliament, city halls, universities, NGOs headquarters, and etc.

 Date and Time

 Pick a date that gives you enough time to prepare and is convenient for your potential viewers.
-For example, you don’t want to host a screening on your university campus when students are busy with exams or on summer/winter breaks.
+For example, you don’t want to host a screening in a parliament when it is not in session, or on your university campus when students are busy with exams or on summer/winter breaks.

 - Test the video/audio playing system at the venue.

-- Make sure the venue has good internet connection for a Facebook live streaming of the post-screening discussion.
+- Make sure the venue has good internet connection for a Facebook live streaming for the post-screening discussion.

-- Make sure you have someone take photos as well as film Facebook live streaming.
+- Make sure you have someone take photos as well as operate Facebook live streaming.

-- Prepare microphones for speakers and audiences for the post-screening discussion.
+- Prepare microphones for speakers and audiences at the post-screening discussion.

 - Print out materials you need to display or hand out at your screening event.